AdrienRIAUX/comche/README.md

 The following flags can be used with the CLI to customize its behavior:

 - `-dir`: Specifies the root directory to scan for Python files (default is current directory).
-- `-tags`: Comma-separated list of tags to search for (default is "TODO,BUG,FIXME").
+- `-tags`: Comma-separated list of tags to search for (default is "TODO-BUG-FIXME").
 - `-mode`: Mode of operation, either "commit" or "root" (default is "commit").
 - `-fail`: Fail the commit if the number of tags found exceeds this number (default is 0).